 Whether you post once a week or three times a week, make sure it’s something you can keep up with on a regular basis for the most visibility.

-As skin care makers, we have definite ‘busy seasons’ – consider what your time is like during those seasons and create a posting schedule that is manageable with that season in mind.
+As skin care makers, we have definite ‘busy seasons’ – consider what your time is like during those seasons and create a manageable posting schedule with that season in mind.

 Respect your energy and efforts by allowing the process of growth to develop in a realistic timeframe.

 With your target market in mind, add relatable details to your posts when you can.

-Talk about the music you were listening to as you were making a recipe, which scent is your favorite, or how you snuck in this recipe as your kids were napping.
+Talk about the music you were listening to as you were making a recipe, which lip balm scent is your favorite, or how you snuck in this recipe as your kids were napping.

 Get personal (while still keeping it BUSINESS-CENTRIC).